nickjackolaisen/BusinessInitiaitive/_posts/llc/2023-08-03-b_corp_certification_benefits.md

 title: "The Benefits of B Corp Certification for Your LLC - Balancing Profit and Purpose"
 layout: post
 date: 2023-08-03
+update_date: 2023-09-21
 author: jack_nicholaisen
-summary: "Discover the transformative power of B Corp certification for your LLC and learn how it can help you balance profit and purpose.
-Unlock the potential of your business to drive positive change in the world, while reaping significant benefits for your company.
-Don't miss this opportunity to elevate your business to new heights - read on to learn more!"
+summary: "Discover B Corp certification for your LLC, balancing profit & purpose.
+Unlock potential, drive change, and elevate your business.
+Learn more!"
 permalink: /llc/b-corp-certification/
 ---